 Students are responsible for purchasing their own meals.
 There is no meal plan, but there are many alternatives.
-Students may buy their meals in one of the college cafeterias or one of the many restaurants located near the university.
-Shared refrigerator space for storing milk, bread, or other perishables is available.
+Students may buy their meals in one of the college cafeterias or one of the many

 Nearby bakeries have coffee and rolls for breakfast, and both pizza and Chinese food can be delivered to the dorm.